 - ⅛ teaspoon cayenne

 - ¼ cup creamy peanut butter 64 grams

-- ¼ cup chopped peanuts (I used unsalted roasted)
+- ¼ cup peanuts 60 grams; chopped

 - salt and pepper to taste

 Add sweet potatoes, lentils, tomatoes, and spices.
 Stir in broth.
-Bring to a boil, then reduce heat to medium low and simmer, covered, for 30-40 minutes, until sweet potatoes and lentils are tender.
+Bring to a boil, then reduce heat to medium low and simmer, covered, for 30-45 minutes, until sweet potatoes and lentils are tender.

 Stir in kale.
-Cook for another 3 minutes to wilt the kale.
+Cook on medium-low for another 3 minutes to wilt the kale.

 The amount of cayenne in this soup adds a touch of heat without making it spicy.
 Add a dash if you're very sensitive to hot-spicy food; double it (or more) if you like your food spicy.

 I have not tried it, but you can likely substitute in tahini/sesame butter for peanut butter to accommodate a peanut allergy.

 I've made a lower FODMAP version of this soup by using garlic-infused olive oil, and substituting leeks for the chopped onion.